VivekJado/tutorial-vivek/README.md

 ### git status
 this will show the current branch

 ### git add (file-path)
+this will add one file

 ### git add .
+this will add all modified files at once

 ### git commit -m "description message "
+this will commit all the modified files

 ### git commit --amend -m "description message"
+this will change the last commit message

 ### git log
+this will show all the previous commits

 ### clear
+clear all the previous command in terminal

 ###  git push
 if branch is not on server this command will not executed and give you a command